huggingface/text-embeddings-inference/docs/source/en/cli_arguments.md

           [env: DENSE_PATH=]

       --hf-token <HF_TOKEN>
           Your Hugging Face Hub token.
-If neither `--hf-token` nor `HF_TOKEN` is set, the token will be read from the `$HF_HOME/token` path, if it exists.
+If neither `--hf-token` nor `HF_TOKEN` are set, the token will be read from the `$HF_HOME/token` path, if it exists.
 This ensures access to private or gated models, and allows for a more permissive rate limiting

           [env: HF_TOKEN=]